georgejecook/rLog/README.md

 ## Quick start

- 1. Clone this repo
+ 1. Download the latest zip release
  1. Copy `dist/components/rLog` to your project's components folder (e.g whatever equates to `pkg:/components` at runtime)
  1. Copy `dist/source/rLog` to your project's source folder (e.g whatever equates to `pkg:/source` at runtime)
  1. Import the rLog mixin script, in your main scene xml file `<script type="text/brightscript" uri="pkg:/source/rLog/rLogMixin.brs" />`
  1. Create an rLog instance in your main scene e.g, in your main scene's brs init function, add `m.top._rLog = initializeRlog()` - pro tip: make it available as an interface variable for runtime inspection with [RALE](https://sdkdocs.roku.com/display/sdkdoc/Roku+Advanced+Layout+Editor)
  1. Register your class (i.e. module, or scenegraph component) with the logger, with a call to `registerLogger("ComponentName")`, with the name you wish rLog to use for log output
  1. Begin logging, using the rLog log methods, e.g. `logVerbose("Keypress {0}", key)`
+ 1. For better results, wire up with [burp-brightscript](https://github.com/georgejecook/burp), as described below
 ## Logging API

 For full API, see the [docs](https://georgejecook.github.io/rLog)

 ### initializeRlog

-`initializeRLog(isForcedOff = false, isLightForcedOn = false, isLightForcedOff = false) as object`
+`initializeRLog(isForcedOff = false, isLightForcedOn = false, isLightForcedOff = false, isPrintingName = false) as object`

 This call must be made to create the rLog instance, which will be stored in global.
 As a convenience, the instance is also returned, for further configuration.

 Note, you can force rlog off, or light logging on for everything, or off for everything.
 Pro tip: You can pass these values in from your manifest, which in turn can be configured by your build pipeline.

+note printing the log name is off by default - You will get best results using [burp-brightscript](https://github.com/georgejecook/burp) which will give you line numbers and accurate method names in your logs

 ### registerLogger